jacobxk/setup_macOS_for_R/CONTRIBUTING.md

 ## Pull Request Process

-1. When contributing to this repository, please first discuss the change you wish to make via issue, e-mail, or any other method with the owners of this repository before making a change.

-2. Update the README.md with details of changes.
+1. If you think you have an idea to improve this process, update the README.md with details of changes and submit a pull request.
+That's it.

 ## Code of Conduct